SamanTafreshi/darihamrah/README.txt

 5- run main.py to get URL for display plot

 6- Additional description for the task:
-	I usually use Redis for Backend of Rabbit MQ, but sadly I did not have it on my laptop and when I wanted to install Redis on it unfortunately, due to the VPN not being connected and the net speed being very low on Thursdays and Friday. because of it, I couldn't download redis image and install it and I had to use the "cache+memory".
+	I usually use Redis for Backend of RabbitMQ, but sadly I did not have it on my laptop and when I wanted to install Redis on it unfortunately, due to the VPN not being connected and the net speed being very low on Thursdays and Friday. because of it, I couldn't download redis image and install it and I had to use the "cache+memory".